-Next on this Cebu itinerary is the Casino Peak hike, often referred to as Lugsangan Peak, an underrated South Cebu tourist spot.
+Next up is the Casino Peak hike, also referred to as Lugsangan Peak.
 If you are planning to visit Osmena Peak, I highly recommend taking the time to check out Casino Peak as well.
 Chances are you might even like this viewpoint better and I guarantee there will be fewer people at Lugsangan Peak, with a view that is equally as amazing!

 After you pay the 30 pesos entrance fee, It’s a short ten-minute hike to the summit of Casino Peak to where you’ll be welcomed with panoramic views of nearby rolling hills and pristine coastline below.

 Along the trail, you’ll likely see some goats grazing in the long grass and when you reach the plateau at the top, there is a crop field with many rows of cabbages which I later found out belonged to the landowners.

 You may think you have arrived at the top when you reach this point of the trek and I also thought the same because the trail isn’t clearly marked.
 However, continue navigating your way around the rocky outcrop on the right-hand side and you’ll find the path to the Casino Peak summit.

 The last section of the hike is a bit of a scramble up the rocks where we had to get our hands dirty but it was all worth it when we reached the summit of Casino Peak!
 I must admit, I have never seen a viewpoint quite like the one from Casino Peak.

 There is a narrow ridge along the top of Casino Peak that you can walk across but do so at your own risk.
 It’s quite a big drop if you were to accidentally slip up.

 Casino Peak Viewpoint